orstavik/cloudflare-tutorial/docs/2a_LifeCycle/newChapters/5_Pattern_ResponseRace.md

 4. The ResponseRace is started when it is given:
    1. a start state with a single property `request` which contains a `Request` object, and
-   2. a list of actions specified in the following format:
+   2. a list of actions specified as `[incoming states, action, normal outcome state, error state]`.
+For example:
 ```javascript
 const actions = [
   [['request'], decorator1, 'success1', 'error'],